 If we can classify the blockchain, then it would be based on two different scenarios.
-Typically in general classification, we get four types of blockchain –
+Typically in the general classification, we get four types of blockchain –

-And based on permission-level classification we get two types–
+And based on permission-level classification, we get two types–

 It’s an absolute necessity to know about these for blockchain technology companies.
 Because with the new integration in enterprises, blockchain technology companies would have to foresee which one is the best suited for the industries.